 Interest rates have several impacts on our business.
 First, rates affect housing (starts, home size, etc.).
 High long term interest rates may decrease housing starts, having the effects listed above.
 Higher interest rates will also affect our investors.
 We believe that there will be a spread between the rate our Notes yield to our investors and the rates the same investors could get on deposits at FDIC insured institutions.
 We also believe that the spread may need to widen if these rates rise.
 For instance, if we pay 7% above average CD rates when CDs are paying 0.5%, when CDs are paying 3%, we may have to have a larger than 7% difference.
 This may cause our lending rates, which are based on our cost of funds, to be uncompetitive.
 High interest rates may also increase builder defaults, as interest payments may become a higher portion of operating costs for the builder.
+Higher short term rates may increase the rates builders are charged by banks faster than our rates to the builder will grow, which might be a benefit for us.
 Below is a chart showing three year U.S. treasury rates, which are being used by us here to approximate CD rates.
 Short term interest rates have risen slightly but are generally low historically.